edwinwebb/pixi-seed/README.md

 export const canvasHeight = 1080;
 ```

-The ScaledObjectContainer used in entry.js will try a best fit approach.
-You can turn this off by using a standard Container instead.
+The ScaledObjectContainer will try a best fit approach.
+Used in Logo and Background to auto scale.

+RedLine.js gives a Tween.js example

+Thingie.js gives an animation loop update example.

 ## npm scripts

 * `npm start` - Build and start the app in development mode at http://localhost:8080
 * `npm run build` - Run a production build, outputs to ./build/
 * `npm run lint` - Lint your code
-* `npm run reactman` - Generate code for a DisplayObject or Store
+* `npm run reactman` - Generate code for a DisplayObject or Store from command prompt.
+See

 ## Static assets